aariani/bioinformatics_pipeline/NGSEP_varcall_full/TUTORIAL.md

 # Tutorial

+# Download and extract the scripts

+1. Go to the [main github page](https://github.com/aariani/bioinformatics_pipeline) of this repo and click on code (righ upper part) and click download ZIP.

+2. Once downloaded copy the entire `NGSEP_varcall_full` folder in your working directory

+# Prepare data and folder

 How to use this script:

-1. Copy your demultiplexed and trimmed fastq a folder within this directory (name the directory `FASTQ`).
+1. Copy your demultiplexed and trimmed fastq a folder within your working directory (name the directory `FASTQ`).
 There should be **a single FASTQ file for each sample** and each sample name must be unique

-2. Copy your reference genome in a folder within this directory (name the directory `REF`).
+2. Copy your reference genome in a folder within your working directory (name the directory `REF`).

-3. Chek that python3 and git is installed in your system
+3. Chek that python3 is installed in your system

-4. Download the repository with the following code:

-    git

 # Run the script